-I found these on Pinterest and thought they would be so pretty for Christmas plates.
+I found these Pistachio Cherry Meltaway Cookies floating around on the internet and thought they would be so pretty for Christmas plates.
 Plus, I like anything with cherries in it - dried, fresh or maraschino!

-- 1 C butter, softened
+- 1 C butter, , softened

-- 1/2 C powdered sugar
+- ½ C powdered sugar

 - 1 (3.4 oz.) pkg. instant pistachio pudding mix

-- 1 2/3 C all-purpose flour
+- 1 ⅔ C all-purpose flour

-- 1 1/2 tsp almond extract
+- 1 ½ teaspoon almond extract

 - (optional) green food coloring

-- 1/2 C maraschino cherries , chopped finely
+- ½ C maraschino cherries, , chopped finely

-- Preheat oven to 350 degrees and line a cookie sheet with parchment paper.
-Slice cookies and place on the cookie sheet.
+- Preheat oven to 350° and line a cookie sheet with parchment paper.
+Cut dough into about ½" slices and place on the cookie sheet.
 Repeat with the remaining dough.
 Bake 9-11 minutes.
 They won't brown much - don't over bake them.

 Dry the chopped cherries very, very, very well with a paper towel.
 If you think you have them dry, put another paper towel over them and gently squeeze.
 Yes, your fingers will all be red, but it's Christmas, it's OK!